Joined: As a trainee in March 2018

 Practice area: Litigation and Dispute Resolution

-Given that such events played a vital part in getting me to where I am today, it was an honour to attend the KCL Annual Workshop and the “Meet the Trainees Event” (both ran by the KCL Law Society).
+Given that such events played a vital part in getting me to where I am today, it was an honour to go back to my university and attend some of the events.
 Unsurprisingly, the questions students asked were all too familiar and echoed many of the questions my former third-year self had – which is no doubt an illustration of the fact that no question is a “silly question”, but is in fact a question that probably half the room is willing somebody to go ahead and ask!
 Subsequently, I hope that in attending these events I have not only inspired others to pursue a career in law, but also confirmed that those three daunting words – “the real world” – aren’t so daunting with a little preparation, research and some good old fashioned Q&A sessions.

 Speaking to trainee solicitors from a range of different law firms proved not only invaluable in affording me the ability to decide whether a career in law was what I wanted to pursue, but also in deciding which law firm would be best-suited for me.